aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 ## **Render Comments when saving Presentation into Image**
-Aspose.Slides for Python via .NET provides a facility to render comments of presentations or slide when converting those into images.
-An example is given below that shows how to render comments of presentation into an image.
+Aspose.Slides for Python via .NET provides a facility that allows you to render comments in a presentation's slides when you are converting those slides into images.
+This Python code demonstrates the operation:

 ```py
 import aspose.slides as slides